SupraTHICC/homelab-setup/README.md

 When I first started my homelab server I was using one large yml file with a bunch of containers nested inside, I found it started to become cumbersome to modify so I wanted something to make the process of managing containers even simpler than a yml file.
 That's when I found Portainer, I find it makes the process of setting up, modifying, and deleting containers very easy.
 As their description says, it really does make it so easy anyone can do it.

 Docker-compose uses a yml(yet another markup language) file to create and maintain docker containers, to create the yml file for Portainer change to the `portainer` directory.
 If you're at home, you can use the command `cd containers/portainer/`.
 Next, use the command `sudo nano docker-compose.yml` to create the yml.
-We'll be setting up Portainer CE, you can find the official install documentary [here](https://docs.portainer.io/start/install-ce).
+We'll be setting up Portainer CE, you can find the official install document [here](https://docs.portainer.io/start/install-ce).
 I've provided an example of my docker-compose.yml with the portainer entry in it, I've also commented out some explanations:
 ```sh
 version: "3"
 networks: